spooky-th-ghost/dagathia/README.md

 # Adjusted Point Buy

 ## Variant: Adjusted Point Buy
 To determine the starting ability scores the point by system below can be used, based on the point buy system located in the PHB(pg.
 13).
-Each Ability value starts at 8, with the player being given 30 points
+Each Ability value starts at 8, with a minimum of 7 and a maximum of 16 with the player being given 30 points

 Value | Modifier | Cost
 :---: | :------: | :---: